GoDaddy - DATA PROCESSING ADDENDUM

 This Addendum will continue in force until the termination of our processing in accordance with the Terms of Service (the “Termination Date”).11.
 Return or Deletion of Customer Data

 As described in the Covered Services, the Customer may be provided controls that may use to retrieve or delete Customer Data.
-Any deletion of Customer Data will be governed by the terms of the particular Covered Services.12.
+Deletion of Customer Data will take place thirty (30) days following Termination Date, subject to the terms of the particular Covered Services.
+Customer acknowledges that it is Customer’s responsibility to export, before the Termination Date, any Customer Data you want to retain after the Termination Date.12.
 Limitations of Liability

 This Addendum supersedes and replaces all prior or contemporaneous representations, understandings, agreements, or communications between Customer and GoDaddy, whether written or verbal, regarding the subject matter of this Addendum, including any data processing addenda entered into between GoDaddy and Customer with regard to the processing of personal data and on the free movement of such data.
+To the extent there is any conflict or inconsistency between the EU Standard Contractual Clauses or UK International Data Transfer Addendum and any other terms in this Addendum or the Terms of Service, the provisions of the EU Standard Contractual Clauses or UK International Data Transfer Addendum, as applicable, will prevail.
 Except as amended by this Addendum, the Terms of Service will remain in full force and effect.
-If there is a conflict between any other agreement between the parties including the Terms of Service and this Addendum, the terms of this Addendum will control.
+If there is a conflict between the Terms of Service and this Addendum, the terms of this Addendum will control.

 DETAILS OF THE PROCESSING

 1. Nature and Purpose of Processing.
-GoDaddy will Process Personal Data as necessary to perform the Covered Services pursuant to the Terms of Service, product-specific agreements, and as further instructed by Customer throughout its use of the Covered Services.
+GoDaddy will Process Customer Data as necessary to perform the Covered Services pursuant to the Terms of Service and as further instructed by Customer throughout its use of the Covered Services.

 3. Categories of Data Subjects.
 Customer may upload Personal Data in the course of its use of the Covered Services, the extent to which is determined and controlled by Customer in its sole discretion, and which may include, but is not limited to Personal Data relating to the following categories of Data Subjects: